ashutoshanshu07/KPMG/README.md

 SOLUTION

-For my reference I will be using Azure cloud as I am more confortable in Azure cloud .
+For my reference I will be using Azure cloud as I am more comfortable in Azure cloud .
 So Instead of metadata of AWS instance I will be using Azure Instance .

 I have Written a Shell Script to perfor this action .Its an intractive shell scripting and based on you input it will perform the task.